Edit This Page

-Bolzano is a program for running a wiki.
+Bolzano is a program for running a Wiki.
 A wiki is a web site designed to encourage people to contribute to it.
 The most famous wiki is Wikipedia, but there are many others.
-The first wiki, designed by Ward Cunningham, is still running at http://c2.com/cgi/wiki .
+The first wiki was designed by Ward Cunningham in 1995.

 http://bunny.xeny.net/linked/Grimpoteuthis.png